BACK TO THE FUTURE: THE ANIMATED

 chosen by the production team for its mobility and futuristic look.
 Things went

-invention from came looking for him.
-His teenaged friend, Marty McFly (Michael
+machine from came looking for him.
+His teenaged friend, Marty McFly (Michael J.

-J. Fox), was forced to use the time machine to escape, and after accidentally
+Fox), was forced to use the time machine to escape and, after accidentally

-activating its systems was shunted back to 1955 upon hitting 88 MPH.
-There, he
+activating its systems, was shunted back to 1955 upon hitting 88 miles per hour.

 Lorraine falling for him instead.
 Tracking down a younger Doc, Marty enlisted